Rotary investment fund

 Rotary Investment Fund – the Basics

-• RIF is established as an activity within Rotary, Lyngby, Denmark
+• RIF is established as an activity within Kongens Lyngby Rotary, Denmark

 • As a Danish ‘Forening’ any capital gains recognized are tax free